Chanakyasarma/Samvaad-The_chat_app/README.md

 ## 🚀 Features

-- 🗝 Login / SignUp or Sign in with Google (authentication)
+- 🗝 Login / SignUp or Sign in with Google (Authentication)
 - 📸 Upload profile pic
 - 👤 View your own profile, email, name, id, etc.
 - 🗨 Create conversations (1-on-1 or group)